Rethink State💡 Why You Should Model Events

 published by Jens-Uwe Lössl on 5/23/2024

-’Data is money’, I am sure you already heard about this term.
-It’s true, data is the most valuable asset in the world today.
-Companies like Google, Facebook, Amazon, and many others were building their business model around data.
+’Data is money’—you’ve probably heard this phrase before.
+It’s true; data is the most valuable asset in the world today.
+Companies like Google, Facebook, and Amazon have built their business models around data.

 const GlobalEvent$ = new Subject();